Seville in 5 Day: a guidebook for getting the most out of your visit

 The Triana neighborhood has been the birthplace of many singers and dancers, so it is one of the best areas to enjoy a flamenco show in Seville.
 It is an experience not to be missed if you are in Seville; the rhythms of the dance, the heels and the guitar are mixed in a unique live cultural show.

 If you want to discover the authentic Seville, you have to book a flamenco show in Triana.
-As these venues are all about maintaining the intimacy and excitement of this art form, places are limited and it is best to book early.
+As these venues are all about maintaining the intimacy and excitement of this art form, seating is limited and it is best to book early.

 Book a flamenco show in Triana